HazAT/react-native-source-map/README.md

 Here are the tests: https://github.com/getsentry/symbolic/pull/78/files#diff-55ed52f2de2342e85ec60818eb47e7ccR136

-If you want to copy new source maps to test in symbolic, copy them to `py/tests/res/sourcemaps/` in symbolic.
+If you want to copy new source maps to test in symbolic, copy them to `py/tests/res/sourcemaps/`.
-We only need the sourcemaps since the source code is inlined.
+We only need the sourcemaps since the source code is inlined there.

 To run the tests in symbolic:
 Required: